hexfa/Taxi_App_Clean_Architecture_MVVM/README.md

 # Clean_Architecture_MVVM
-Clean Code Map & List by Clean Architecture & MVVM
+Clean Code Map & List by Clean Architecture & MVVM with Test code
 <br>
 <h3>An application which has 3 major Duty:</h3>
 1.Receive the data from Remote(End Point) which it is some useful vehicle- information provided by Json